Maine Taxpayers – New for 2023!

 Have a question?
 Get answers to frequently asked questions about NextGen 529 plans.
 Don’t see your question?
 Contact NextGen 529.

-What can I use the money I save in a NextGen 529 account for?
-What’s a qualified education expense?
+What can I use a NextGen 529 account for?
+What’s a qualified expense?

 You can use your NextGen 529 account funds to pay for a variety of qualified education expenses1 at eligible higher education institutions, which include four-year colleges or universities, accredited two-year associate degree programs, vocational schools, trade schools, even qualified online courses– any post-secondary schools that participate in federal financial aid programs—at home or abroad.
 Qualified education expenses generally include expenses such as tuition and fees, computers, books and supplies, and room and board (for students who attend school at least half time).